-For example, take the Treaty of London 1839 which ended the war between the Netherlands and its rebellious southern province.
+For example, take the Treaty of London 1839 which ended the civil war between the Netherlands and its rebellious southern province.
 This treaty, which you can read for yourself, does not bind anyone other than Belgium and the Netherlands.
 Thus when Britain declared war on Germany in 1914, based on this treaty, it did so on entirely fictitious grounds.

 Germany did not threaten, invade, or declare war on Britain in that war or the next.
 It was Britain, in both cases, that established a trip line and then waited for some pretext to declare war.
 Killing 867,000 of your own soldiers for no reason should have resulted in British politicians being hanged in the streets.
 Instead they were lauded, given honours, memorialised in bronze.